 My Comment: And yet one more article on the concept of internal service.
 My friend Kelichi Okeke from Nigeria sent over an article about 30 ways we can reward employees.
 He opens with a quote from Dale Carnegie: People work for money, but go the extra mile for praise, recognition and rewards.

 My Comment: I’ve written about how Twitter is becoming a powerful customer service channel.
-Here is another article that explains how Twitter is getting users to not only post their likes and dislikes, but also getting them to move into “Direct Message” mode with the brand to work through any issues or answer questions.
+Here is another article that explains how Twitter is getting users to not only post their likes and dislikes, but also get them to move into “Direct Message” mode with the brand to work through any issues or answer questions.
 Social customer care is a viable customer support channel that every company should be considering, if they haven’t already done so.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.